 This biomedical research institute has moved into new premises in the London Borough of Camden.
 A strong architectural relationship is established between the new building and the surrounding historic buildings.
-Both the brickwork and the strikingly designed roof are reminiscent of the neighbouring St Pancras railway station.
+Both the brickwork and the strikingly designed roof are reminiscent of the neighboring St Pancras railway station.
 The façade is constructed from TERRART®-Solid panels, which are solid ceramic elements cast onto concrete.
-Three harmonious natural hues together engage in a tasteful play of colours, with the base rendered in a darker tone from the same colour scheme.
+Three harmonious natural hues together engage in a tasteful play of colors, with the base rendered in a darker tone from the same color scheme.
 The various architectural details were rendered through the use of numerous moulded elements and special cuts.
 The most eye-catching aspect of this new building is the arched, two-segment roof, which not only is decorative but also accommodates a combined heat and power system and solar panels that meet the most stringent ecological and energy-performance standards.